blkpvnthr/The-Cost-of-Democracy/README.md

 5. **Submit a PR** on GitHub and request a review.

 > Please follow good commit practices and write meaningful messages.
 Keep each PR focused and small where possible.
+(Try not to make any more commits after you submit your request.)

 ---